End: mar 2021

 |Funding source||NSF, The Research Council of Norway, Deutsche Forschungsgemeinschaft, NSERC, CRSNG, Belmont Forum, BiodivERsA|

-It is based on Farmer-led Agroecological Research, using Scenarios for Biodiversity & Ecosystem Services, in short Farms4 Biodiversity.
+The project is based on Farmer-led Agroecological Research, using Scenarios for Biodiversity & Ecosystem Services, in short Farms4 Biodiversity.
 The aim is to protect biodiversity on farmlands that is crucial for sustaining agricultural production and food security.
 It will contribute to improving pollination, soil fertility and IPM/biological pest control.
 The project works together with women farmers and smallholders in general.

 Although a growing body of research suggests that agroecological practices may buffer a farm against biodiversity loss resulting from land use change, little of this research explores the link between biodiversity and ecosystem services such as crop productivity.
-Furthermore, it is unknown whether local-level practices have landscape-level benefits when large numbers of farmers in an area adopt such practices; there may be breakpoints below which the landscape cannot support high levels of biodiversity or ecosystem services.
+Furthermore, it is unknown whether local-level practices have landscape-level benefits when large numbers of farmers in an area adopt such practices; there may be breakpoints below in which the landscape cannot support high levels of biodiversity or ecosystem services.

 We propose an innovative participatory, transdisciplinary methodology that will bridge the science-practice gap, using farmer participatory research on ecological surveys, socio-economic surveys, scenario models and participatory scenario planning.